 The minimum number of full time course credits per semester is 4.
 You are expected to maintain full-time registration and make normal progress toward your degree.

 Obtain PRIOR authorization from you Designated School Official (the International Student Advisor) BEFORE dropping below full course of study, withdrawing from classes, or taking a leave of absence.
-There are very limited exceptions to the full-time requirement - so you must consult the DSO in advance of any drop below full-time, or you will be in violation of your status.
+There are very limited exceptions to the full-time requirement - so you must consult the DSO (Director of OISS) in advance of any drop below full-time, or you will be in violation of your status.

 Change of Address: